Writer, Educator, Curator

 Art Library and Archive Consultant

-Caroline is currently part of the team preparing the Richard Serra Catalogue Raisonné of Sculpture, where she continues maintenance of the artist’s archive.
-Previously, Caroline was the Senior Project Associate for the Jasper Johns Catalogue Raisonné of Drawing, under the aegis of The Menil Collection, Houston.
+Caroline is currently Head Archivist at Richard Serra Studio.
+Previously, she was the Senior Project Associate for the Jasper Johns Catalogue Raisonné of Drawing, under the aegis of The Menil Collection, Houston.

-Caroline has a B.A. in Fine Arts from the School of Visual Arts and a M.L.I.S from Pratt Institute.
+Caroline has a B.F.A. in Fine Arts from the School of Visual Arts and a M.L.I.S from Pratt Institute.

 In 1996 David co-founded the New York gallery Mitchell-Innes & Nash with his wife Lucy Mitchell-Innes.
 The gallery places exemplary contemporary artists within an historical context, revealing a continuity of ideas and aesthetic virtuosity from the Modern Era through the present day.